Pattern (sewing): Parametric pattern drafting

-Parametric pattern drafting implies using a program algorithm to draft pattern for every individual size from scratch, using size measurements, variables and geometric objects.
+Parametric pattern drafting implies using a program algorithm to draft patterns for every individual size from scratch, using size measurements, variables and geometric objects.

+There is number of pattern drawing plugins for the popular parametric CAD software (e.g. for AutoCAD), as well as specialized pattern design software with parametric drawing support (e.g. Valentina).

 Standard pattern symbols

 Sewing patterns typically include standard symbols and marks that guide the cutter and/or sewer in cutting and assembling the pieces of the pattern.
 Patterns may use: